buildkite/agent-stack-k8s/docs/hooks_and_plugins.md

 kubectl create configmap buildkite-agent-hooks --from-file=/tmp/hooks -n buildkite
 ```

-We have all the hooks under directory `/tmp/hooks` and we are creating `configmap` with name `buildkite-agent-hooks` in `buildkite` namespace in the k8s cluster.
+We have all the hooks under directory `/tmp/hooks` and we are creating a ConfigMap with name `buildkite-agent-hooks` in `buildkite` namespace of the K8s cluster.

 Here is how to make these hooks in configmap available to the containers.
-Use the pipeline
-config for setting up agent hooks:
+Use the pipeline config for setting up agent hooks:

 ```yaml
 # pipeline.yml